 Perform average-linkage hierarchical clustering (Szekely and Rizzo, 2005) of the feature set using the correlation coefficient as the dissimilarity metric.

-Select a natural number of clusters containing high correlation (in this study it is done by visual inspection of the dendrogram, but selection can also be automated).
+Select a dissimilarity threshold at which to extract a natural number of clusters containing high correlation (in this study it is done by visual inspection of the dendrogram, but selection can conceivably also be automated).

 Rank each cluster’s importance by finding the value of a relevance criterion for each individual feature and then finding the median of the feature relevance values in the cluster.